aybike-bolat/Skin-Disease-Classification-MobileNet/README.md

 Due to file size limits on GitHub, all trained models are hosted on Google Drive.
 You can access and download them from the link below:

-[Click here to access Trained Models Folder](## 📦 Trained Models Due to file size limits on GitHub, all trained models are hosted on Google Drive.
-You can access and download them from the link below:

-[Click here to access Trained Models Folder](## 📦 Trained Models Due to file size limits on GitHub, all trained models are hosted on Google Drive.
-You can access and download them from the link below:

 [Click here to access Trained Models Folder](https://drive.google.com/drive/folders/1SnRYbHE_cqNf_AiEvEM2B1ioLCM8VD1Q?usp=sharing)